-But there was a lot going on as the bridge swung the stern and screws away from the crash site, the 'Angel' helo headed for the spot, and the launch was suspended even while preparations began for the recovery.
+But there was a lot going on as the folks on the ship's bridge swung the stern and screws away from the crash site, the 'Angel' helo headed for the spot, and the launch was suspended even while preparations began for the recovery.
 Back on board we learned the crew survived, and watch PLAT video tape of the event.
 But in a city of 5000 not everyone is your neighbor and that was the extent of the story.

 Just now, thirty five years later, I found the following on the web and learned the rest of the story.